John O'Connor (cardinal): Theodore McCarrick

 In April 1986, O'Connor strongly endorsed the appointment of Theodore McCarrick, then bishop of the Diocese of Metuchen, as archbishop of the Archdiocese of Newark.
-However, In 1992 and 1993, O'Connor received several anonymous letters accusing McCarrick of sexually abusing seminarians, which he sent copies of to McCarrick.
+However, in 1992 and 1993, O'Connor received several anonymous letters accusing McCarrick of sexually abusing seminarians, which he sent copies of to McCarrick.
 In 1994, before a papal visit by Pope John Paul II to the United States, the apostolic nuncio to the U.S., Cardinal Agostino Cacciavillan, became concerned about the pope visiting Newark, as he had heard rumors that McCarrick had engaged in inappropriate sexual behavior in Newark with seminarians.
 O'Connor conducted an investigation for Cacciavillan and concluded that there were "no impediments" to visiting that city.

 In October 1996, when two psychiatrists judged that a priest's charge of sexual abuse by McCarrick was credible, O'Connor remained skeptical.
 That same month, however, he intervened to prevent a priest "too closely identified" with McCarrick from becoming an auxiliary bishop.
 O'Connor cited "a rather unsettled climate of opinion about certain issues" in Newark.

 In October 1999, when John Paul II was considering transferring McCarrick to a more important archdiocese, O'Connor wrote a letter to the apostolic nuncio to the U.S. and the Congregation for Bishops.
 It summarized the charges against McCarrick, especially his repeatedly arrangement of seminarians and other men to share his bed, and concluded: "I regret that I would have to recommend very strongly against such promotion."
 According to reports, the pope read the letter.

 McCarrick learned about O'Connor's letter from contacts in the Curia.
-In August 2000, several months after O'Connor's death, McCarrick sent a rebuttal to John Paul II, which allegedly convinced the pope to appoint him archbishop of Washington.
-McCarrick resigned from the College of Cardinals in 2018, and was defrocked in 2019.
+In August 2000, several months after O'Connor's death, McCarrick sent a rebuttal to John Paul II, which allegedly convinced the pope to appoint him Archbishop of Washington.
+McCarrick resigned in disgrace from the College of Cardinals in 2018, and was defrocked in 2019.